seanmarcia/pythonforgood.org/team-leads.md

 ---

 ### Team Lead Guide
-So you’re considering leading a team for Code for Good 2017.
+So you’re considering leading a team for Python for Good 2017.
 You’re probably wondering what the heck that means.
 We’ve assembled some info on 1) what you can expect, 2) what we’ll expect from you, and 3) how to actually go about signing up.

-We’ll start with the tl;dr – **Bottom line: Being a Code for Good Team Lead means making a 8-week commitment to lead and deliver an open source project—4 weeks prepping before the event, and 4 weeks of follow up after the event.**
+We’ll start with the tl;dr – **Bottom line: Being a Python for Good Team Lead means making a 8-week commitment to lead and deliver an open source project—4 weeks prepping before the event, and 4 weeks of follow up after the event.**